microsoft/ignite-learning-paths-training-aiml/aiml20/README.md

 - [Full-length recording of presentation](https://youtu.be/LobVQJb951k) (Presenter 2)
 - [Full-length recording of presentation - Director Cut](https://youtu.be/34HtSxcK1Yg)

-### Dry Run 4 recording marks:
+### Director's cut recording marks:

-- 01:02 intro
-- 04:10 deleted content
+(This is an older version of the presentation and demos.)

-- 07:20 overview of Azure Cognitive Services
+- 06:30 overview of Azure Cognitive Services

-- 09:30 Shop by Photo and Computer Vision
+- 08:42 Shop by Photo and Computer Vision

-- 20:50 Demo: Cognitive Services and Computer Vision
+- 19:53 Demo: Cognitive Services and Computer Vision

-- 28:50 Transfer Learning and Custom Vision (deleted content 37:50 – 40:05)
+- 27:56 Transfer Learning and Custom Vision (deleted content 37:50 – 40:05)

-- 44:05 Personalizer
+- 39:55 Personalizer

-- 49:30 AI in Production and Cognitive Services Containers
+- 44:1 AI in Production and Cognitive Services Containers

-- 55:45 end
+- 49:59 end

 ## Become a Presenter